mui/material-ui/docs/src/pages/components/popover/popover.md

 ## Mouse over interaction

-We demonstrate how to use the `Popover` component to implement a popover behavior based on the mouse over event.
+This demonstrates how to use the `Popover` component to implement a popover behavior based on the mouse over event.

 {{"demo": "pages/components/popover/MouseOverPopover.js"}}